 - a.
-Students wishing to enroll in degree-appropriate courses must have a cumulative high school grade point average of 3.0 or better, as reflected on their most recent school transcript, to take an academic course or a 2.0 or better for a vocational course. - b.
-For all courses attempted, students must complete the College assessment process and meet the stated pre-requisite and/or co-requisite for the desired course. - c.
+Students wishing to enroll in degree-appropriate courses must have a cumulative high school grade point average of 32.0 or better, as reflected on their most recent school transcript, to take an academic course or a 2.0 or better for a vocational career and technical education course. - b.
+Students desiring to enroll younger than grade 10 as a highly gifted student must provide sufficient documentation related to the area of advanced instruction. - c.
+For all courses attempted in which the College has established specific pre- or co-requisite(s), students must complete the College assessment process or meet other eligibility requirements for the stated pre-requisite and/or co-requisite for the desired course.

+d.
 If the College denies a request for Special Admit by a pupil who is identified as highly gifted, the College shall record its findings and the reasons for denial of the request in writing within 60 days.
 The written recommendation and denial shall be issued to the student within at least 30 days after the request has been submitted.